 The first loyalty programmes were based solely on points.
 Then, companies started to offer discount programmes.
 The last two categories involve the most recent techniques, with money-back actions seen as the most dynamically growing type of loyalty programme.
 Since the level of affluence in Polish society is relatively low compared to Western European countries or the USA, programmes based on discounts or points and discounts are the most popular.

 What are the main advantages of loyalty programmes?

 For companies, the main advantage of loyalty programmes is the fact that they are a platform for long-term communication with participants and provide access to information on purchases made by a given target group.
 The loyalty of customers, measured by repeated purchases of products covered by the loyalty programme, is fully measurable and makes it possible to design specific actions to boost sales.

-Contrary to short-term promotional techniques, e.g. lotteries, in which the main determinant of demand is encouraging participants to choose the promoted brand and no other, in the case of loyalty programmes, sales grow due to an increase in cart value and in how often participants do the shopping.
+Contrary to short-term promotional techniques (e.g., lotteries in which the main determinant of demand is encouraging participants to choose the promoted brand and no other, in the case of loyalty programmes), sales grow due to an increase in cart value and how often participants do the shopping.

 How does a loyalty programme work?

-When we know what the purchaser buys, we can prepare special offers which encourage participants to increase the volume of sales.
-Not to mention the fact that manufacturers are willing to pay for access to such data because for them it is invaluable knowledge on the structure of shopping, which serves as the basis for determining sales support activities.
+When we know what the purchaser buys, we can prepare special offers that encourage participants to increase sales volume.
+Also, this is not to mention the fact that manufacturers are willing to pay for access to such data because, for them, it is invaluable knowledge on the structure of shopping, which serves as the basis for determining sales support activities.